singaround/songbook/songs/the-king-of-the-southern-sea-the-king-of-the-southern-sea.md

 > ***A giant in might, where might is right,***\
 > ***And king of the boundless sea.***

-A wond'rous tale could the rare old whale
+A wond'rous tale could the rare old whale\

-Of the mighty deep disclose,
+Of the mighty deep disclose,\

-Of the skeleton forms, of by-gone storms,
+Of the skeleton forms, of by-gone storms,\

-And of treasures which no one knows,
+And of treasures which no one knows,\

-He has seen the crew, when the tempest blew,
+He has seen the crew, when the tempest blew,\

-Drop down from the slipp'ry deck,
+Drop down from the slipp'ry deck,\

-Shaking the tide from his glassy side,
+Shaking the tide from his glassy side,\
 And sporting with ocean and wreck.

-> ***Then the rare old whale, &c.***
+> ***Then the rare old whale...***

-Then the whale shall be still dear to me,
+Then the whale shall be still dear to me,\

-When the midnight lamp burns dim,
+When the midnight lamp burns dim,\

-For the student's book and his fav'rite nook
+For the student's book and his fav'rite nook\

-Are illumin'd by the aid of him
+Are illumin'd by the aid of him\

-From none of his tribe could we e'er imbibe,
+From none of his tribe could we e'er imbibe,\

-So useful, so blessed a thing,
+So useful, so blessed a thing,\

-Then we'll on land go hand in hand,
+Then we'll on land go hand in hand,\
 To hall him the Ocean King,

-> ***Oh, the rare old whale, &c.***
+> ***Oh, the rare old whale...***